alphanome-ai/sec-parser/README.md

 These use-cases demonstrate the flexibility and power of `sec-parser` in handling both traditional data extraction tasks and facilitating more advanced AI-driven analysis.

+# Disclaimer

+> **Warning**
+sec-parser is an independent open-source project and has no affiliation, endorsement, or verification by the United States Securities and Exchange Commission (SEC).
+It utilizes public APIs and data provided by the SEC for research and informational objectives.
+This tool is not intended for financial advisement.
+For any financial or investment decisions, it's crucial to consult with qualified financial experts.
+The project maintainers and contributors are not liable for any financial or legal consequences arising from the use of this tool.

 # Getting Started

 This guide will walk you through the process of installing the `sec-parser` package and using it to extract the "Segment Operating Performance" section as a semantic tree from the latest Apple 10-Q filing.